SanderMertens/flecs/docs/Systems.md

 </ul>
 </div>

-#### Pipeline switching performance
-When running a multithreaded application, switching pipelines can be an expensive operation.
-The reason for this is that it requires tearing down and recreating the worker threads with the new pipeline context.
-For this reason it can be more efficient to use queries that allow for enabling/disabling groups of systems vs. switching pipelines.

-For example, the builtin pipeline excludes groups of systems from the schedule that:
-- have the `Disabled` tag
-- have a parent (module) with the `Disabled` tag
-- depend on a phase with the `Disabled` tag

 ### Disabling systems
 Because pipelines use regular ECS queries, adding the `EcsDisabled`/`flecs::Disabled` tag to a system entity will exclude the system from the pipeline.
 An application can use the `ecs_enable` function or `entity::enable`/`entity::disable` methods to enable/disable a system:
 <div class="flecs-snippet-tabs">